 The Rocketship network team develops and revises this plan annually.
 As part of this process, the team solicits and incorporates input from a variety of stakeholders including school leadership, teachers, other staff, families and the community.
-Additional consultation for the 2023 plan included:
+Additional consultation for the 2024 plan included:

-- Reviewing guidance from SCCOE, CCCOE, SMCOE and the CDE - Consultation with local law enforcement/first responders - Plan approved by SJPD on February 27, 2023 - Plan sent to SJFD on February 24, 2023 - Community input and development at all CA schools through each school's School Site Council in Jan/Feb 2023 - Board approval at the March 1, 2023 Rocketship Board of Directors Meeting
+- Reviewing guidance from SCCOE, CCCOE, SMCOE and the CDE - Consultation with local law enforcement/first responders - Plan approved by SJPD on February 19, 2024 - Plan approved by SJFD on February 26, 2024 - Community input and development at all CA schools through each school's School Site Council in Jan/Feb 2024 - Board approval at the March 6, 2024 Rocketship Board of Directors Meeting